SabineEmden/SabineEmden.github.io/README.md

 5. Write media queries and/or use a framework to create a responsive site.

-6. Implement four advanced features that demonstrate the ability to apply web design theory or practice (JavaScript, plugins, Accessibility features, animation, etc.).
+6. Implement four advanced features that demonstrate the ability to apply web design theory or practice (JavaScript, plugins, accessibility features, animation, etc.).

-7. Deploy the site.
+7. Deploy the site (optional).

 ## Requirements